waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 There are 3 basic objects that everything else in OpenCrowbar relies on -- node objects, roles, and noderole objects.

-* Node objects encapsulate machine-specific state -- they have unique programmatically generated names (which must also be the machine's FQDN in DNS), track whether Crowbar is allowed to manage the machine, and track whether the machine is alive and reachable.
+* **Node objects** encapsulate machine-specific state -- they have unique programmatically generated names (which must also be the machine's FQDN in DNS), track whether OpenCrowbar is allowed to manage the machine, and track whether the machine is alive and reachable.
 In the OCB framework, nodes are things that a jig performs operations on as directed by a role through a noderole.

-* Roles are the primary unit of functionality in OCB -- they provide the code that the jigs use to effect change on the nodes in accordance with the desired state stored in the noderole graph.
+* **Roles** are the primary unit of functionality in OCB -- they provide the code that the jigs use to effect change on the nodes in accordance with the desired state stored in the noderole graph.
 Roles form a dependency graph of their own (roles must declare what other roles